singular-gpispace/feynman/docs/src/Example.md

 ```

-We then calculate the Baikov matrix associated to Feynman integral of G. It will also print the assignment of Baikov variables $z_i to each inverse propagators and irreducible scalar products of G.
+We then calculate the Baikov matrix associated to Feynman integral of G. It will also print the assignment of Baikov variables z[i] to each inverse propagators and irreducible scalar products of G.

 ```julia
 julia> G=computeBaikovMatrix(G);